v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 DAE Tools provide a protocol for reporting the simulation results.
-It uses a concept of **data reporter** and **data receiver** interfaces. **Data reporter** interface is used by a simulation to send the data, while the **data receiver** interface is used to receive, store and offer the data to the users.
+It uses a concept of **data reporter** and **data receiver** interfaces. **Data reporter** interface is used by a simulation to send the data, while the **data receiver** interface is used to receive, store and provide the data to users.
 There are two types of data reporters: local (store data locally) and remote (send data to a server, i.e. via TCP/IP protocol).